Cray-HPE/csm/CONTRIBUTING.md

 - Listing of resolved, related, or otherwise impacted JIRA issues
 - Information pertaining to related pull requests (e.g., "merge after" instructions)
 - Details about how changes were tested and verified

-### CHANGELOG.md

-Please add a concise summary of the change(s) in a pull request to [CHANGELOG.md].
-It should go at the top of the `## Unreleased` section, which is at the beginning of the file.
-Please wrap lines at 80 characters for readability.
-If the `## Unreleased` section is not present, add it before the first _version_ section.

 ### Version Tags